appmintee/Privacy-Policy/index.md

 By using our app, you agree to the collection and use of information in accordance with this policy.

 ### 1. *Information We Collect*
-We collect the following types of information when you use [App Name]:
+We collect the following types of information when you use Mintee:

 - *Personal Information:* This includes information you provide directly, such as your name, email address, and any other details you choose to share with us when signing up or using our services.